Tokyo, Japan

 Courses

 Create your own academic experience by enrolling in 15 to 19 credits at Musashi University.
 Students will have access to courses in the East Asian Studies Program, which can vary from semester to semester.
 Complete and up-to-date courses offerings can be found on the East Asian Studies Program webpage.
+On request, students may also be able to add Japanese language components to their studies.

-*Musashi University reserves the right to cancel a course due to insufficient enrollment or circumstances beyond its control.
+*Musashi University reserves the right to cancel a course due to insufficient enrollment or circumstances beyond its control

 Requirements